hirethisdeveloper/ADT-Pulse-Track/README.md

 email address sent to the configured "to" email address.
 5. Rename the file "Sample_hsa.cfg" to hsa.cfg and fill in the appropriate fields.
 See below for a description of the file.
+6. Import "database.sql" into your database to create the application's data table.

 ## Configuration File Format